Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 	- `Open Lutris`, click the plus arrow, then search for and install `Fallout: New Vegas`.
 		- Take note of the installation location.
 		- `Test Fallout: New Vegas` to ensure it functions prior to proceeding.
-	- `Install MO2` via `SteakTinkerLaunch`.
+	- `Install MO2` via `SteamTinkerLaunch`.
 	- `Locate the SteamTinkerLaunch installation of MO2` and `copy its wine prefix folder over to Lutris'` **WITHOUT** overwriting any files.
-	- In Lutris, right click Fallout: New Vegas, `duplicate its folder`, and `name it Uranium Fever`.
+	- In Lutris, right click `Fallout: New Vegas`, `duplicate its folder`, and `name it Uranium Fever`.
 	- `Open the Uranium Fever installation winetricks`, click on `install a dll/component`, and `add lavfilters`.
 Then, `enable fontsmooth-rgb` in winetricks' settings.
-	- `Move your Uranium Fever folder into the Fallout: New Vegas wine prefix folder`, preferably next to the Fallout: New Vegas folder.
+	- `Move your Uranium Fever folder into the Fallout: New Vegas wine prefix folder`, preferably next to the `Fallout: New Vegas` folder.
-	- Right click the Uranium Fever profile and:
+	- Right click the `Uranium Fever` profile and:
-		- In the `Runner Options tab` and `change the runner to wine-ge`.
+		- In the `Runner Options` tab and `change the runner to wine-ge`.
- 		- In the `Game Options tab` and `change the executable path` to the `modorganizer.exe` in the `Uranium Fever folder`.
+ 		- In the `Game Options` tab and `change the executable path` to the `modorganizer.exe` in the `Uranium Fever` folder.
-  		- In the `System Options tab`, navigate to `environment tables` and `delete all entries`, instead adding `DXVK_STATE_CACHE disable`. **IF** using an AMD GPU with RADV drivers, also add `RADV_DEBUG noatocdithering`.
+  		- In the `System Options` tab, navigate to `environment tables` and `delete all entries`, instead adding `DXVK_STATE_CACHE disable`. **IF** using an AMD GPU with RADV drivers, also add `RADV_DEBUG noatocdithering`.
 	- In command prefix, type `strangle 60`.
 	- `Launch Uranium Fever` through Lutris to open MO2.
 	- In MO2:
 		- In the MO2 settings, navigate to `Paths`, then `Managed Games`.
-Ensure this path reflects the `Stock New Vegas folder`.
+Ensure this path reflects the `Stock New Vegas` folder.
- 		- Change the `Executable Path` for `Uranium Fever Launcher` and `Uranium Fever` to reflect the corresponding `executables in the Stock New Vegas folder`.
+ 		- Change the `Executable Path` for `Uranium Fever Launcher` and `Uranium Fever` to reflect the corresponding `executables in the Stock New Vegas` folder.
   		- Open `falloutcustom.ini` and `add iPresentInterval=0 under [Display]`.
 	- Repeat the `Configuring Game Settings` section of the Windows installation instructions.
 	- The game should now launch appropriately.
 Prior to starting a new game, open settings, then `Tweaks`, and `disable No Pip-Boy on Alt Tab`.